 You will need a simple adapter that will convert your plugs so that they become compatible with Type C or Type F outlets.

-You can buy an adapter that will adapt your local plug to the Europlug or German Schuko outlet in Korea.
+Consider purchasing an adapter that will adapt your local plug to the Europlug or German Schuko outlet in Korea.

 Or, you can purchase a universal travel adapter that will work not only in South Korea but all over the world!